Usbac/wolff/docs/stdlib.md

 You can add your own functions to the standard library this way.

-1. Create a php file with the following structure in the `system/definitions` folder:
+1. Create a php file with the following structure in the `system` folder:

 ```php
 <?php